drewsilcock/silcock-dev/src/content/blog/how-postgres-stores-data-on-disk.md

 So what are these `pg_class` objects and how do they relate to all these files?

 Well we can see that `countries` is there with oid and relfilenode values of 16390 – that's our actual table.
 There's also `countries_pkey` with oid and relfilenode values of 16395 – that's the index for our primary key.
-There's `countries_name_key` with 16397 – the index for our name unique constraint – and finally `countries_id_seq` with 16389 – the sequence used to generate new ID values (we use `primary key generated always as identity`, which just like `serial` generates new values in a numerically increasing sequence).
+There's `countries_name_key` with 16397 – the index for our name unique constraint – and finally `countries_id_seq` with 16389 – the sequence used to generate new ID values (we use `primary key generated always as identity`, which just like `serial` generates new values in a numerically increasing sequence)[^2.5].

+[^2.5]: The relfilenode may start off equal to oid as we can see here but it will change over time, e.g. after a `vacuum full` or `truncate`.

 The relfilenode here corresponds to the "filenode" of the object, which is the name of the file on disk.
 Let's start off with our `countries` table.